workadaptive/content/_articles/b2b-sales-crm-automation.md

 September-October 2025 was the breakthrough.
 AI became reliable enough for this.

-Right now, November 2025:
-- ~Dozen companies are deploying these agents
-- Hundreds are still "evaluating AI"
-- Most don't know it's possible yet
+Right now, November 2025, early adopters are deploying multiple agents while most companies are still "evaluating AI."

-**In 6 months:**
-- Early adopters will have multiple agents deployed
-- Late movers will be starting from scratch
-- The capability gap will be massive
+**In 6 months:** Early adopters will have multiple agents deployed, late movers will be starting from scratch, the capability gap will be massive.

 **Companies acting now are building advantages while competitors plan.**